-- An Overall GPA (determined by OTCAS) and Prerequisite GPA (determined by the program) higher than the 3.0 minimum requirement - A Science GPA (determined by the program) over the 3.2 minimum requirement - More than the 50 required hours of occupational therapy-related experience or observation - At least 6 of the 8 required prerequisite courses completed at the time of application - GRE scores above the suggested 25th percentile in Quantitative and Verbal and above a 3.5 in Analytical Writing - Two or more experience sections completed in the OTCAS application (i.e. Employment, Volunteer/Community Enrichment, Leadership, etc.) This is not a requirement for admissions but is considered to strengthen a candidate's Profile Admissions Score for all applicants.
+- An Overall GPA (determined by OTCAS) and Prerequisite GPA (determined by the program) higher than the 3.0 minimum requirement. - More than the 50 required hours of occupational therapy-related experience or observation - At least 4 of the5 required prerequisite courses completed at the time of application. - Two or more experience sections completed in the OTCAS application (i.e., Employment, Volunteer/Community Enrichment, Leadership, etc.) This is not a requirement for admissions but is considered to strengthen a candidate's Profile Admissions Score for all applicants.
 This is an optional section on the OTCAS application.